 Have you always wanted to see a mermaid swim in the open water?
 It’s possible at Weeki Wachee Springs State Park!
-This park is the only place where you’ll find mermaids as state employees.
-Visiting Weeki Wachee is like taking a trip back when roadside attractions ruled the Sunshine State.
+This park is home to the Weeki Wachee mermaids, who happen to be state of Florida employees!
+Visit Weeki Wachee Springs to feel like you’re taking a trip back in time when roadside attractions ruled the Sunshine State.

 This post contains some affiliate links.
 I may earn compensation when you click on the links.
 There’s no charge to you, and it helps keep the site up and running.